lewark/gui.lua/docs.md

 Object constructor.

-To create an instance of an Object, use Object(args), which will instantiate the class and then call the Object's constructor to set up the instance.
+To create an instance of an Object, call Object(args), which will instantiate the class and then call the Object's constructor to set up the instance.
 The process works the same way for subclasses: just replace Object with the name of the class you are instantiating.

-Internally, the constructor is named init(...).
+Internally, the constructor is named Object:init(...).
 Override this init method to specify initialization behavior for an Object subclass.
 An object's init() method may call its super class's init() if desired (use ClassName.superClass.init(self,...))

 ### Object:subclass()

-Call subclass() to create a subclass of an existing class.
+Creates a subclass of an existing class.

 ### Object:instanceof(class)